ga4gh/vrs/docs/source/terms_and_model.rst

 The *Interval* abstract class defines a range on a :ref:`sequence`, possibly with length zero, and specified using :ref:`interbase-coordinates-design`.
-An Interval may be a :ref:`SimpleInterval` with a single start and end coordinate.
+An Interval MAY be a :ref:`SimpleInterval` with a single start and end coordinate.
 :ref:`Future Location and Interval types <planned-locations>` will enable other methods for describing where :ref:`variation` occurs.
-Any of these may be used as the Interval for Location.
+Any of these MAY be used as the Interval for Location.

 .. sidebar:: VR Uses Interbase Coordinates